pavel-georgiev/skopos-jenkins-sample/README.md

 To do so:
  * Go to your forked github repository and bump the version in the `sample-service/version` file (you can do that in the web UI).
 Commit the change.
  * Open the Jenkins UI and Skopos' UI and verify that Skopos runs a deploy (you will see the version change to whatever you set in the step above) and that the Jenkins job succeeds.
+After the deploy is done and the Jenkins jobs completes, your should be able to open our sample-service (on port 8889 in our example) and see that it runs the version that you set in the previous step.

 ![jenkins-job-run](img/jenkins-job-run.png)